oripress/CCC/README.md

 </p>

+You do not need to generate or download the dataset; by default, it is streamed from the cloud.
 The code to generate the dataset can be found in ```generate.py```.
 The code is parallelizable, which means that the whole dataset can be generated quickly.